-“With a narrow face, broken nose, and furtive eyes, it was always most likely that Roy Scheider would be a supporting actor.”
+“With a narrow face, broken nose, and furtive eyes, it was always most likely that Roy Scheider would be a supporting actor.” – David Thomson, The New Biographical Dictionary of Film

 Thomson’s a learned fellow, but that’s bullshit.
 The only inevitability that attended a Roy Scheider performance was one of excellence; even in movies as soulless as The Myth of Fingerprints or as downright awful as The Punisher (’04), the presence of Scheider bore the promise of something special.
 Sometimes, especially late in his career, the movies defeated him.
-But there were some late breaking triumphs: a heartless insurance company CEO in Francis Ford Coppola’s The Rainmaker, George Schaefer in RKO 281 and a condemned serial killer on a (rare) great episode of Law & Order: Criminal Intent
+But there were some late breaking triumphs: a heartless insurance company CEO in Francis Ford Coppola’s The Rainmaker, George Schaefer in RKO 281 and a condemned serial killer on a (rare) great episode of Law & Order: Criminal Intent.

 If Scheider ceased being a movie star after the 1970s, it’s only because Hollywood lost interest in the everyman.
 Despite the back-to-basics, no-bullshit credo of the Reagan revolution, audiences quickly fell in love with the impossibly handsome or the impossibly muscled.
 Flawed protagonists (or simply classic protagonists with flawed features) were unwelcome reminders of American imperfection; if you weren’t swaggering, you were providing aid and comfort to the enemy.
 It was enough to drive Al Pacino from the big screen for four years.